 STEP 2 – Make the BBQ Rib Rub

 Popular joints and eateries use the Memphis dry rub for their BBQ recipes, and so should you.
-This dust rub is easy to make at home as long as you have the right ingredients.
+You can buy this BBQ Rib Rub, however, this dust rub is also easy to make at home as long as you have the right ingredients.